SBC-Collaboration/SBC-Queens-SIPMs-GUI-Software/README.md

 If the intention is to use this software to run the CAEN digitizer functionalities.
 It is required to install CAEN libraries.
 For both linux and windows, this can be done by following the CAENVME, CAENComm and CAENDigitizer libraries installation instruction.

-If they are installed in an unusual location, it is possible to add `-DCAEN_DIR=dir\to\CAEN` while runnin gcmake.
+If they are installed in an unusual location, it is possible to add `-DCAEN_DIR=dir\to\CAEN` while running cmake.

 # Developer instructions